im-tomu/fomu-workshop/README.md

 #### Run the app in Renode

+To run the app you just compiled, you basically need to replace the precomipled demo binary with the one you want, by setting the `zephyr` variable - see below.

-Start Renode using the `renode` command (or `./renode` if you built from sources).
+Just like before, start Renode using the `renode` command (or `./renode` if you built from sources).

-You will see a terminal window pop up, which is the Renode CLI, called the Monitor.
+You will see the Monitor, where you should type:

-In the Monitor type:

 ```
 (monitor) $zephyr=@~/zephyrproject/zephyr/build/zephyr/zephyr.elf
-(monitor) include @scripts/single-node/litex_vexriscv_zephyr.resc
+(monitor) start @scripts/single-node/litex_vexriscv_zephyr.resc
-(machine-0) start
 ```

 You should see a new window pop up for the serial port.
-You should also see a Zephyr shell running.
+In it, you should see the Zephyr interactive shell.

 #### Debugging the app in Renode